breinbaas/breinbaas.github.io/docs/_posts/2021-04-24-geolib-basic-stuff.md

 The logic of building layers makes sense.
 It is simply a collection of Point classes.

 Also note that DGeo Suite Stability comes with predefined soil types.
-You can find them if you open up the software and look add the apply material option;
+You can find them if you open up the software and look at the apply material option;

 ![predefined soils](https://github.com/breinbaas/breinbaas.github.io/blob/master/img/01.01.jpg?raw=true)